AI Email Drafts: Best Practices & Tips

 Teach it your voice

-Each profile has a unique forwarding address.
-Forward at least 3 sent emails that represent how you write in that context, and Aeralis learns your greetings, sign-offs, and sentence patterns.
-This is often more effective than trying to describe your style in a prompt.
+Style learning happens on its own.
+Open Aeralis on threads that represent how you write in a given context, and the active profile picks up your greetings, sign-offs, and sentence patterns automatically.
+This is usually more effective than trying to describe your style in a prompt — and there's nothing to forward or paste.

 Why profiles matter